 Chief Financial Officer

-Lynn was appointed as Chief Financial Officer in 2005 and has more than 20 years' industry experience, having joined PwC in Jersey after qualifying in Dublin.
-Lynn benefits from a broad range of finance sector knowledge; she joined NatWest Group in 1999 and moved to RBS International in the same year.
+Lynn was appointed as Chief Finance Officer in 2005 and has more than 20 years industry experience having joined PwC in Jersey after qualifying in Dublin.
+Lynn benefits from a broad range of finance sector knowledge; she joined RBS in 1999, and moved to RBSI the same year.

-Lynn led on the ring-fencing transformation of the RBS International business, which has elevated RBS International to a stand alone bank outside of the ring fence with a balance sheet in excess of £30bn, coupled with strong and sustainable profitability.
+Lynn led on the ring-fencing transformation of the RBS International business, which has elevated RBSI to a stand alone bank outside the ring fence, with a balance sheet in excess of £30bn coupled with strong and sustainable profitability.

 Lynn holds a first class honours degree in Business Management from Trinity College, Dublin and qualified as a Chartered Accountant in Ireland, before relocating to Jersey.
-She was recently appointed as Vice President of the Jersey Bankers Association and will assume the Presidency in 2021.
+Lynn is the President of the Jersey Bankers Association.